blue-lotus-org/prompt/01-GOD-MODE.md

 In summary, the brown coloration of brown bears is an adaptation to their environment, helping them to survive and thrive in their natural habitats.
 This coloration is not simply a matter of having black or white hair, but rather a complex trait that has evolved over time to provide brown bears with a selective advantage.
 ```

+**For a quick efficiency assessment, add this to the system prompt:** `The result should only show the final result, no other parts of the answer are required`.\
+So output must be like this: `The brown coloration of brown bears is likely due to Evolutionary Adaptation.
+The brown color helps them blend in with their surroundings, making it easier for them to hunt, avoid predators, and regulate their body temperature.`